kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multi-Model-AI.md

 ## Common Architectures

-Ensemble: several models vote on an answer.
+Ensemble: several models vote on an answer
-Chained: one model's output feeds another's input.
+Chained: one model's output feeds another's input
 Hybrid: mixes classical ML and LLM components

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.